Data Types and Measurement Scales

 stringNominalText is treated as categories

 For ordered categories stored as text, create an Enum definition and convert the column to Enum type.
-Defining the order in an Enum does not automatically make the column ordinal, so after conversion, change to ordinal from Edit Scale of Measurement.
+A string column cannot define the order of its values, so changing the scale to ordinal only shows frequency counts; order-based statistics such as the median are not computed.
+Data type and measurement scale are independent, so defining the order in an Enum does not automatically change the scale to ordinal.
+After converting to Enum type, change the scale to ordinal from Edit Scale of Measurement.

 References